 The shopping portals will pay you cash back or extra miles when you purchase the gift cards.
 This may seem insignificant at first, but it is not.
 It is a fantastic opportunity to earn lots of miles/points while getting paid.

 How about a real life example?
-Let’s say you apply for the excellent recent offer on the Chase Ink Bold card offering 60,000 Ultimate Rewards (UR) after spending $5,000 in 3 months.
+Let’s say you apply for the excellent offer on the Chase Ink Bold card offering 50,000 Ultimate Rewards (UR) after spending $5,000 in 3 months.

-No, let’s get crazy and say you went and applied for both the Ink Bold and the Barclay Arrival, which offers 40,000 miles after spending $3,000 in 3 months.
-That means you need to spend $8,000 in 3 months to get the 100,000 miles.
+No, let’s get crazy and say you went and applied for both the Ink Bold and the Barclay Arrival (Compare Both Here), which offers 40,000 miles after spending $3,000 in 3 months.
+That means you need to spend $8,000 in 3 months to get 90,000 bonus miles between both cards.
 No problem:

 - Apply and get approved for each